neil-morrison44/pocket-sync/README.md

 - Manual MiSTer save file sync
 - Installing / Checking for firmware updates (might wait for the real release of 1.1 for this)
 - Newsfeed support
-- Support for i18n translations (Spanish so far)
+- Support for i18n translations
 - List new cores / updates since the last Pocket was connected (covered by the inventory's newsfeed)
 - Export Game Boy Camera images from the save state
 - "Update All" feature to update multiple installed cores at once